OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 ## 🔹 License / Usage

+Shunyaya Symbolic Mathematical Temperature (SSMT) is released as an open, universally adoptable standard for public, industrial, municipal, commercial, academic, and off-world use — with no registration or fees.
+SSMT requires citation of the concept name "Shunyaya Symbolic Mathematical Temperature (SSMT)", forbids any claim of exclusive stewardship, and is published as observation-only with no warranty.
+It is intended to be implemented freely and verified independently.

-Except where otherwise noted in an individual repository, material in the Shunyaya Symbolic Mathematics ecosystem is released under Creative Commons BY-NC 4.0.
+Except where otherwise noted in an individual repository, all other material in the Shunyaya Symbolic Mathematics ecosystem is released under Creative Commons BY-NC 4.0.
 That means: non-commercial use is allowed with attribution, observation-only; not for operational, safety-critical, medical, or legal decision-making.
 No warranty.
 No endorsement or affiliation implied.
 We do not redistribute third-party raw data unless its original license explicitly permits it.

 This `Shunyaya-Symbolic-Mathematics-Master-Docs` repository serves only as an index and navigation layer.
 It does not grant exclusivity or stewardship claims over any domain; it exists to make the work visible, auditable, and useful to humanity.

 ---

+© The Authors of the Shunyaya Framework and Shunyaya Symbolic Mathematics — advancing transparent, accountable, planetary infrastructure.

 © The Authors of the Shunyaya Framework and Shunyaya Symbolic Mathematics — advancing transparent, accountable, planetary infrastructure.